amohapatra3/amohapatra3.github.io/website/docs/intro.md

 For more information about Amazon ECS, see [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/Welcome.html).
 For more information about AWS Cloud Map, see [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html).

-My portfolio consists of four sections highlighting the different types of content I have delivered:
+My portfolio consists of four sections for the different types of content I have delivered:

 - Developer documentation
 - API reference